 Aspera client applications authenticate to the server using operating system accounts on the server.
-For example, if a remote client user, "marketing\mgr" wants to transfer with the server, add marketing\mgr as a system user on the server and then add marketing\mgr as an Aspera transfer user.
-To secure your server, restrict marketing\mgr's access to only certain directories on the server (set a docroot), set transfer permissions, and set the default shell as aspshell.
+For example, if a remote client user, "marketing_mgr" wants to transfer with the server, add marketing_mgr as a system user on the server and then add marketing_mgr as an Aspera transfer user.
+To secure your server, restrict marketing_mgr's access to only certain directories on the server (set a docroot), set transfer permissions, and set the default shell as aspshell.

-- a) For instructions on adding users, assigning users to aspshell, and setting a docroot, see "Setting Up Transfer Users" on page 59. - b) If you prefer to have your users authenticate to the server using SSH keys rather than with passwords, gather their public keys and install them on the server.
-For instructions, see "Setting Up a User's Public Key on the Server" on page 24. - 4.
+- a) For instructions on adding users, assigning users to aspshell, and setting a docroot, see "Setting Up Users" on page 21 for instructions using the GUI or "Setting Up Transfer Users" on page 66. - b) If you prefer to have your users authenticate to the server using SSH keys rather than with passwords, gather their public keys and install them on the server.
+For instructions, see "Setting Up a User's Public Key on the Server" on page 26. - 4.
 Configure transfer settings and control bandwidth usage.

 Aspera FASP transfers can be configured globally, by group, or by user.
 You can set bandwidth caps and limit the total number of transfers.
-For more information on user-specific settings, see "aspera.conf - Transfer Server Configuration" on page 99.
+For more information on user-specific settings, see "Transfer Server Configuration" on page 64 or "aspera.conf - Transfer Server Configuration" on page 105.

 You can also set "virtual" bandwidth caps that can be assigned to incoming or outgoing transfers by group or by user.
-For more information, see "Controlling Bandwidth Usage with Virtual Links (Command Line)" on page 87.
+For more information, see "Controlling Bandwidth Usage with Virtual Links (GUI)" on page 43 or "Controlling Bandwidth Usage with Virtual Links (Command Line)" on page 93.